 I would return to Ghent in a heartbeat.
 It is one of my favourite cities I have ever visited.
-2 nights was plenty of time to see everything I wanted to see.
-However, I regret not having stayed 3 purely to enjoy the ambience for longer.
+2 nights is plenty of time to see everything but longer would have been preferable just to enjoy the city for longer.
 Even though it is incredibly beautiful, perhaps fairy-tale like in places, do not be led to think it is for romantic weekend breaks only.
-There is plenty for the solo traveller to enjoy and I never felt out of place at all.
-I noticed plenty of other solo travellers during my time here too, both in restaurants and visiting attractions.
+It is popular with solo travellers and there is plenty to enjoy alone.

 Suggested Further Reading: